YechengChu/ACDemo/guide.md

 ## Quiz
 By clicking the __quiz image__ :pencil: in the main page, you would enter the quiz page.

-Clicking the "__user__" floating action button at the right bottom of the quiz page will show you the achievements you have got ( your _current points_ and _current level_ ).
+Clicking the "__user__" floating action button :bust_in_silhouette: at the right bottom of the quiz page will show you the achievements :trophy: you have got ( your _current points_ and _current level_ ).

 There are _5_ quiz questions in total and you can only progress to next question when you have answered the current one.